Vladislav Blazhevich: Early life

 Blazhevich was born in 1881 at Tregubovka Farm, in the Smolensky Uyezd of the Smolensk Governorate of the Russian Empire.
 His father Mikhail was of noble Polish descent, and his mother a local commoner.
-In 1881, Blazhevich's father was arrested and sentenced to serve 20 years of labour for expressing Anti-Tsarist sentiment.
-This was possibly related to his noble Polish name (Blazewicz), especially given the poor Poland–Russia relations in the 19th century.
-Supposedly due to the difficulty of running a household without her husband, Blazhevich's mother died in 1887, making him orphan by the age of six.
+In 1881, Blazhevich's father was arrested and sentenced to serve 20 years of labour for anti tsarist sentiment: he supported Polish nobility against the Russian imperial occupation of Poland.
+Due to the difficulty of running a household without her husband, Blazhevich's mother died in 1887, making him orphan by the age of six.
+Such early trauma had a deep effect on Blazhevich, with colleagues noting it left him "quite introverted," yet also created a "strong will and self-sufficient individualism that insured (sic) his professional success."

 Blazhevich's father's side was court ordered to adopt him, and his uncle became his guardian.
-Life on his uncle's farm was incredibly challenging, likened to "abject poverty" at times, with Blazhevich not owning his own pair of shoes until age 12, when he was enlisted in the army.
+Life on his uncle's farm was incredibly challenging, likened to "abject poverty" at times, with Blazhevich not owning his own pair of shoes until age 12, when his uncle enlisted him in the army.

 Early career

 At 12, Blazhevich was enlisted into the Third Artillery Brigade in Smolensk, where he was given his own clothing and equipment for the first time, as well as a euphonium.
 His musical interests did not start here though, as Blazhevich had played the ocarina while living on his uncle's farm.
-Blazhevich played euphonium in the Artillery Brigade, but asked to switch to trombone in order to open up his musical opportunities as a soloist and potential orchestra member.
+Blazhevich played euphonium in the Artillery Brigade, but asked to switch to trombone to open up his musical opportunities as a soloist and potential orchestra member.
 Blazhevich joined the Astrakhan Grenadier Regiment in 1899, and left in 1900, when he began his formal study of music.